 What the device may lack in flash is more than made up for when you use the companion app.
 Among other things, the Trax Play app lets you set up geofences, where you can designate specific boundaries.
 If your child enters or exits the designated area with a Trax Play in tow, you get notifications via the app.

 When I put the Trax Play in my son's backpack, I received a notification when he left the geofenced area that I named "home" as well as when he arrived at the area I named "school."
 (Yes, you can set up multiple geofences within the Trax app.)
 There's also an option to set a perimeter around your phone and alert you when the tracker gets too far away from you.

-The strength of Trax's tracking capabilities, which cost $4 a month, will vary depending on where you use the device.
+The strength of Trax's tracking capabilities will vary depending on where you use the device.
 When I was outside, in an area without too many buildings nearby, the tracker worked fine, showing me my child's path, including a detour that my kid (and my husband) took on their way to a nearby deli.
 Results weren't as good when I tested the device from the Tom's Guide office in Manhattan’s Flatiron District, which is clogged with high-rise buildings.

 Several features in the Trax app should appeal to parents who want to keep tabs on their kids.
 The app offers a History feature, which lets you view where a tracker has been in the past 24 hours.
 That means you can look back and see travel that you might have missed, like a detour to the candy store on the way home from school.

 The Trax app also retains an augmented-reality view to find your child on a map.
 Point your phone in the direction of your tracker, and its location and distance will show up on your smartphone's screen, making it easier to find your kid in a crowded setting.